Self-referral – patient information

-- Self-referrals will not be accepted if you have cancer or a long term medical condition related to the area of concern, nor do we carry out obstetric ultrasound scans.
+- Self-referrals will not be accepted if you have a history of cancer or a long-term medical condition related to the area of concern, nor do we carry out obstetric ultrasound scans.

 - You accept you are solely responsible for selecting the area you want to be scanned and that you are not relying on any input in this regard, whether clinical or otherwise, from Vista Health.

 - You must be registered with an NHS GP, to whom a copy of the report will be sent and with whom all discussions about your future care must take place.
 We cannot enter into any such discussions with you.